anissen/solitaire/tasks.md

 [ ] Crash ved klik på "Play" på game over skærm, efter skift til local highscore END BETA FEEDBACK

-* Crash when starting a normal game, then finishing another game mode and resuming the normal game
-* Implement "Change name" functionality
 * Use a logging package for heroku to be able to see logs
 * Implement ability to view all highscores for a game mode, sorted by day (and maybe also by game count)
-* Save and restore last rank and win count
-* Effects for when rank and/or win count is increased
 * SERVER: Implement crash handler (pm2/forever)

 * Global highscores